orasraf1241/IMDB_explore_Moive/README.md

-## java Project for a Experis Academy
+## java Project based on web scraping library JSoup,

-based on web scraping library JSoup, written in Java.
+written in Java.

 in this app we develope a command line tools that informt you about movies and give you this fields: